TrevisanGMW/maya-scripts/README.md

 Some scripts for Autodesk Maya.
 Here you find anything that is not part of a script package or was just made for a random project.

 ## Organization
+* `bifrost`: contains scripts made for the bifrost extension.
+* `gt_tools`: contains a readme redirecting to GT-Tools.
+(This was the old link to download it)
 * `miscellaneous`: contains uncategorized scripts.
 * `vancouver_film_school`: contains scripts written for VFS (Vancouver Film School) students.